Night of Champions (2013): Storylines

 On the August 5 episode of Raw, Rob Van Dam defeated World Heavyweight Champion Alberto Del Rio in a non-title match after Ricardo Rodriguez's interference backfired.
 After the match, Del Rio attacked Rodriguez for his actions.
 Two weeks later, Rodriguez returned to inform Del Rio that he was now representing Van Dam.
 Van Dam continued to attack Del Rio, both on Raw and SmackDown, and on the August 26 episode of Raw, Van Dam won another non-title match over Del Rio due to a distraction by Rodriguez, earning Van Dam a World Heavyweight Championship match against Del Rio at Night of Champions.
 On the September 6 episode of SmackDown, Del Rio cost Van Dam a non-title match against Randy Orton, and attacked him after the match.
 The following week, Vickie Guerrero forced Rodriguez to face Del Rio.
 After winning the match, Del Rio put Rodriguez in the cross armbreaker until Van Dam made the save.

 After being defeated by Brock Lesnar at SummerSlam, CM Punk continued his feud with Paul Heyman, thus starting another one with Intercontinental Champion Curtis Axel by attacking him the next night on Raw.
 Four days later on SmackDown, Axel challenged Punk to a match, which Punk accepted.
-On the August 26 episode of Raw, Punk defeated Axel and by vote of the WWE Universe, Heyman was forced to face Punk in the ring, but Axel interfered and helped Heyman attack Punk.
+On the August 26 episode of Raw, Punk defeated Axel and by vote of WWE's fans, Heyman was forced to face Punk in the ring, but Axel interfered and helped Heyman attack Punk.
 Brad Maddox granted Punk's wish of facing Heyman by giving him a No Disqualification Handicap Elimination match at Night of Champions against Axel and Heyman.

 On the September 9 episode of Raw, a tag team turmoil match was scheduled for the Night of Champions Kickoff pre-show, with the winners challenging The Shield (Roman Reigns and Seth Rollins) for the WWE Tag Team Championship later in the night.